Giant Chocolate Cadbury Egg Cookie

 Weighing Baking Ingredients

+3. Bake.
 Sometimes the color of chocolate cookies make it difficult to guage done-ness.
 I look for cracking around the outside edge, but NOT in the center.
 When the outside is puffed and cracked along the outside inch of the cookie, that’s usually a good indicator.
-(This photo is of one I made with peanut butter M&M’s!)
+(See the photo of one I made with peanut butter M&M’s below!)

 chocolate cookie baking